Biggest Music Festivals on the Planet

 Music festivals provide an experience like no other.
 For those who don't mind massive crowds, these events in major cities and small towns across the world pull together A-list acts, local food vendors, ample booze and even pyrotechnics to put on unforgettable shows.

 The United States plays host to some of the world's most headline-grabbing festivals, but the biggest event, welcoming 3million revelers each year, takes place in Europe.
-(Coachella doesn't even crack the top 10, and Austin City Limits isn't even on the list.)
+(Coachella doesn't even crack the top 10.)

 We've crunched the numbers to determine the biggest music festivals on Earth.
 Read on (and rock on) to discover if your favorite event made the cut.